-While the DFS industry has taken a lot of heat since FanDuel and DraftKings clogged the airwaves with their NFL ad blitzes last year, billionaire investor Mark Cuban believes that the media is now overlooking the fact that several states are considering passing legislation to make the industry explicitly legal.
+While the DFS industry has taken a lot of heat since and clogged the airwaves with their NFL ad blitzes last year, billionaire investor Mark Cuban believes that the media is now overlooking the fact that several states are considering passing legislation to make the industry explicitly legal.

 First, he says that daily fantasy creates “exponential value” for the sports, entertainment and tech industries.
 Indeed, DFS users are known to consume much more sports media when actively drafting and sweating their teams than they would otherwise.
 Apart from giving players added enjoyment, advertisers, teams and networks all benefit from the increased engagement.
 “They are complementary to just about every entertainment product I enjoy and that we, as Americans, collectively love,” he said.

 Cuban also believes that the DFS industry spurs technological innovation, as fans have begun making a living working in the game they love.
-“We are witnessing the next generation of entrepreneurs building small businesses across the country, creating jobs and new technologies, while adding value to the sports and entertainment industries.
+“We are witnessing the next 左旋肉碱 generation of entrepreneurs building small businesses across the country, creating jobs and new technologies, while adding value to the sports and entertainment industries.
 This innovation should be preserved and protected.”

 Drafting DFS versus real teams